-The risk margin of 1.00% (2018: 1.00%) that is applied to the benefits, risk equalisation, state levies and claims related expenses cashflows has been estimated to equate to a probability of adequacy of approximately 55% (2018: 55%).
+The risk margin of 1.00% (2019: 1.00%) that is applied to the benefits, risk equalisation, state levies and claims related expenses cashflows has been estimated to equate to a probability of adequacy of approximately 55% (2019: 55%).

-The liability adequacy test has been performed collectively for hospital and general treatment contracts up to 1 April 2020, the next premium adjustment opportunity allowed by the Department of Health, using a probability of sufficiency of 55%.
+The liability adequacy test has been performed collectively for hospital and general treatment contracts up to 1 April 2021, the latter of the two premium adjustment opportunities allowed by the Department of Health for 2021, using a probability of sufficiency of 55%.